arunoda/meteor-up-legacy/README.md

 #### Custom Meteor Binary

-Sometime, you might be using Meteor from a git checkout or using mrt.
+Sometime, you might be using Meteor from a git checkout or using `mrt`.
 By default Meteor Up uses `meteor`.
-You can ask Meteor Up to use correct binary using `meteorBinary` option.
+You can ask Meteor Up to use the correct binary with `meteorBinary` option.

 ~~~js
 {